Fragtality/FenixQuartz/README.md

 **NOTE**: The Raw-Value Modes are now considered deprecated!
 They will be removed in the future Releases.
 Most Data can now be directly accessed via native Fenix L-Vars, so it is now only copying the Value from L-Var "A" to "B" mostly.

 Regardless of Mode or Output: The Binary will create a File called **Assignments.txt** (located in %appdata%\FenixQuartz) when executed which will tell you the Name/Location of the Values (even when no Sim is running).
 Please note that this is in Accordance to the current Configuration, so you only see the Name/Location for the currently configured Mode and Output!
-Also note that the TO-Speeds are always exported as L-Vars, regardless of the current Configuration.

 <br/><br/><br/>